 Buy-and-hold properties will be susceptible to market fluctuations, though.
 And if for whatever reason you are compelled to sell when the market is down, you stand to lose money.
 But because markets trend upward over longer periods, many fortunes have been made by this approach.
 Also, buying and holding and afterward renting affords a steady, predictable stream of income with less risk and volatility than having everything hanging on the sale of a property, as holds true with flipping.

 When it comes down to deciding whether to fix and flip or buy and hold, the risk is very often the deciding factor for numerous people.
 Still, ventures with the greatest risk often generate the greatest profit.

 The Hassle Factor

-Hopefully, if you’re attempting to decide whether to fix and flip or buy and hold in Miami-Fort Lauderdale, the differences we’ve delineated above will help you make the best investment decision.
+Hopefully, if you’re attempting to decide whether to fix and flip or buy and hold in Fort Lauderdale, the differences we’ve delineated above will help you make the best investment decision.

 With fixing and flipping, you’ll never have to cope with renters, which can possibly be an enormous hassle and headache.
 But you’ll also have to learn many more transactions and will have to pay the necessary transactional costs.